Development Tips and Tricks

 entando, you can simply delete the namespace with

-sudo kubectl delete namespace entando.
-You can then re-create the namespace and re-install the resources by applying the Helm template for your environment.
+ent kubectl delete namespace entando.
+You can then recreate the namespace and reinstall the resources.
 Alternatively, you can achieve this with

 ent quickstart --vm-reuse=true, but you'll need to set other

 Q: How can I shell into a running pod or view its logs?

 A: You can use the standard Kubernetes commands, e.g.